 Sweden has three levels of domestic government: national, regional and local.
-In addition, the European level has become increasingly important since Sweden joined the EU in 1995.
+In addition, the European level has become increasingly important since Sweden joined the European Union (EU) in 1995.

 The regional level

 At the regional level, Sweden is divided into 20 counties.
-Political tasks at this level are undertaken by the county councils.
-The county councils are responsible for overseeing tasks that cannot be handled at the local level by municipalities but which rather require coordination across a larger region, most notably health care.
-The county councils are entitled to levy income taxes to cover their costs.
-At the regional level there are also county administrative boards, the government bodies for the counties.
+The county councils are responsible for overseeing tasks such as health care and are entitled to levy income taxes to cover their costs.

 The local level

 At the local level, Sweden is divided into 290 municipalities, each with an elected assembly or council.
-Municipalities are responsible for a broad range of facilities and services including housing, roads, water supply and waste-water processing, schools, public welfare, elderly care and childcare.
-The municipalities are entitled to levy income taxes on individuals.
-They also charge for various services.
-As a result, municipalities have significant latitude in deciding what services they should offer.
-They are however legally obliged to provide certain basic services.
+Municipalities are responsible for a broad range of facilities and services including housing, roads, water supply and waste water processing, schools, public welfare, elderly care and childcare.
+They are legally obliged to provide certain basic services.
+The municipalities are entitled to levy income taxes on individuals, and they also charge for various services.

 The European level

-On entering the EU in 1995, Sweden acquired a further level of government: the European level.
-As a member of the European Union, Sweden is subject to the EU acquis communautaire – the accumulated legislation, legal acts and court decisions that constitute the cumulative body of European Union law.
-Sweden takes part in the decision-making process when new common rules are drafted and approved.
-The Swedish Government represents Sweden in the European Council of Ministers, which is the EU’s principal decision-making body.
-Some issues previously decided by the Riksdag are nowadays decided at the EU level.
+On entering the European Union (EU) in 1995, Sweden also got a European level of government.
+Sweden takes part in the decision-making process when new common rules are drafted and approved, and the Swedish government represents Sweden in the European Council of Ministers, the EU’s principal decision-making body.

 History of Swedish elections